The University of Missouri Neurologic Physical Therapy Residency Program provides post-professional clinical and didactic education.

 - More than 100 hours of resident leading patient care with clinical mentor

 - Two live patient initial evaluation examinations (one acute care, one outpatient neuro)

 - Live face-to-face didactic curriculum

 The first step to apply to the Neurologic Physical Therapy Residency is to apply for a resident position through PTCAS.
 If you are interested, you can find application information here:

-Application cycle opens March 1.
+Application cycle opens March 1 and closes March 31.

 The resident position receives 84.6% of the normal entry level physical therapist salary.
 The resident position has full benefits, including vacation and health insurance.
 Learn more.